-Finally, we calculate the number of bound states by integrating:
+Finally, using the substitution $u = k a$, we calculate the number of bound states by integrating the density of states:

 The result is plotted in Fig. \ref{boundPlot} for various values of $qa$.
 An analysis of the bound state sector \cite{williams2003topics} gives the number of bound states as $N_b=1+\lfloor \frac{2}{\pi} (qa) \rfloor$, where the floor function $\lfloor \frac{2}{\pi} (qa) \rfloor$ returns the greatest integer that is smaller than $\frac{2}{\pi} (qa)$.
-It is remarkable that a numerical integration of Eq. \eqref{intermediateBoundeqn} can produce the sharp steps seen in Fig. \ref{boundPlot}, rather than a curve that merely stays close to the line $N_b=1+\frac{2}{\pi} (qa)$.
-The moral of the story is that information about the bound state sector is hidden in the wavefunctions of the scattering sector.
+It is remarkable that a numerical integration of Eq. \eqref{intermediateBoundeqn} can produce the sharp steps seen in Fig. \ref{boundPlot}.